deepspaceghost/deme/README.md

 REQUIREMENTS
 ------------

-Python 3.9.4+
+Python 3.9.4+,
-beautifulsoup4
+beautifulsoup4,
-discord.py
+discord.py,
-google
+google,
-python-dotenv
+and python-dotenv.

 pip install can handle these for you.